prateekkumarweb/watchfs/README.md

 watchfs -e "expr" -c "command"
 ```

-See `watchfs -h` for more information
+See `watchfs -h` for more information.

 ---
 LICENSE: MIT